albertvila/dotfiles/README.md

 Check `config.sh` file if you want to know all packages/modules to install and the `lib/os.sh` to know the osx/linux defaults that will be changed.
 Vim plugins are located in `vim/plugins.vim`.

+The `config.sh` file contains the common packages/modules, it can be extend with custom files per user, for example I also use the `config_albert.sh` file.

 Recap
 - Setup dotfiles (Note that the first time you ran the setup script it may throw some errors, just run the script twice)
 - Install osx/linux dev packages for brew/pip/npm/gem/yarn/vscode/brew cask/apt and osx/linux defaults